-- Increase funding for transportation to preserve the system, address congestion and safety, and provide multimodal options. - Eliminate "off-the-top" appropriations from the Highway Users Tax Fund. - Consider innovative revenue and financing mechanisms, such as VMT-based fees, pay-as-you-drive insurance, and under certain circumstances tolling or congestion pricing of existing roadways. - Provide a share of increased revenues back to local governments. - Consider the cost of land use decisions on transportation infrastructure. - Protect and expand the authority of regions to implement regional financing tools. - Use tolls as a financing mechanism for public roads or highways with the conditions that (1) any road, highway, or tolled lanes in the Denver region or that impact the Denver region are reviewed and approved by the DRCOG Board for inclusion in the fiscally constrained regional transportation plan; (2) toll receipts remain in the toll highway system within the region that is tolled; and (3) toll receipts are allowed to be used for multimodal improvements and accumulated for system reconstruction. - Allocate existing and new federal and state funds to achieve funding equity statewide based on needs (system preservation, congestion and multimodal options) and contribution to overall revenues.
-DRCOG and the Transportation Commission currently are working under a Memorandum of

-- Understanding to accomplish this goal.
+- Increase funding for transportation to preserve the system, address congestion and safety, and provide multimodal options for people of all ages, incomes and abilities. - Eliminate "Off-the-Top" appropriations from the Highway Users Tax Fund. - Consider innovative revenue and financing mechanisms, such as VMT-based fees, pay-as-you-drive insurance, and under certain circumstances, tolling and congestion pricing of existing roadways. - Provide a share of increased revenues back to local governments. - Consider the cost of land use decisions on transportation infrastructure. - Protect and expand the authority of regions to implement regional financing tools. - Use tolls as a financing mechanism for public roads or highways with the conditions that (1) any road, highway, or tolled lanes in the Denver metro region or that impact the Denver metro region are reviewed and approved by the DRCOG Board for inclusion in the fiscally constrained regional transportation plan; (2) toll receipts remain in the toll highway system within the region that is tolled; and (3) toll receipts are allowed to be used for multimodal improvements and accumulated for system reconstruction. - Allocate existing and new federal and state funds to achieve funding equity statewide based on needs (system preservation, congestion and multimodal options) and contribution to overall revenues.
+DRCOG and the Transportation Commission currently are working under a Memorandum of Understanding to accomplish this goal.
 DRCOG recognizes some potential funding mechanisms under consideration by the state may be appropriate for allocation to the entire statewide system.
-DRCOG believes that others, including tolls, GPS-tracked VMT fees, and taxes on lodging, to name a few, may be more appropriately returned to the region of generation. - Reexamine state formulas and procedures to ensure that an adequate amount of federal and state funds are made available to urbanized areas to relieve congestion and achieve and maintain air quality standards. - Consider revising the responsibilities for maintenance and supervision of the non-NHS portions of the entire current state highway system but subject to the condition that any devolution from state responsibility to local governments be accompanied by the level of funding necessary to avoid any unfunded mandates created by changes in the allocation of highway maintenance and supervision responsibilities between the state, counties, and municipalities that would result from the removal and only pursuant to review by and consent of affected local and regional agencies.
+DRCOG believes that others, including tolls, VMT fees, and taxes on lodging, to

+- name a few, may be more appropriately returned to the region of generation. - Reexamine state formulas and procedures to ensure an adequate amount of federal and state funds are made available to urbanized areas to relieve conges tion and achieve and maintain air quality standards. - Consider revising the responsibilities for maintenance and supervision of the non-National Highway System portions of the entire current state highway system, subject to the condition that any devolution to local governments be accompanied by the funding necessary to avoid unfunded mandates and pursuant to review by, and consent of, affected local and regional agencies.

 Multimodal Transportation.
 Efforts to address transportation needs in the region must draw upon an array of transportation modes to reduce single-occupant vehicle demand and to provide a variety of transportation choices.
-DRCOG strongly believes that multimodal solutions to transportation problems are imperative to preserve and enhance our quality of life.
+DRCOG strongly believes multimodal solutions to transportation problems are imperative to preserve and enhance our quality of life.
 DRCOG supports legislation that promotes efforts to create and fund a multimodal transportation system.

-DRCOG also supports funding for programs that provide transportation for access to jobs for low-income workers who cannot afford to live near where they work.
+DRCOG also supports funding for programs that provide transportation for "access to jobs" for low-income workers who cannot afford to live near where they work.